 Figure 7 – Example Flow Efficiency metric

-Typical opportunities to remove inactive bottlenecks include time spent with tickets awaiting definition (e.g. Sizing) and tickets awaiting QA.
-Where waits for QA are considered excessive, Delivery Managers can reconsider QA resource allocation by team.
+Typical opportunities to remove inactive bottlenecks include time spent with Tickets awaiting definition (e.g. Sizing) and Tickets awaiting QA.
+Where waits for QA are considered excessive, Delivery Managers can reconsider QA resource allocation regarding individual teams.